 The topology of the lateral shapes of these columns can broadly be classed as a random cellular network.
-These structures are predominantly hexagonal in cross-section, but polygons with three to twelve or more sides can be observed.
-The size of the columns depends loosely on the rate of cooling; very rapid cooling may result in very small columns, while slow cooling is more likely to produce large columns.
+These structures are predominantly hexagonal in cross-section, Blackhead is located 5 km southwest of the city centre of but polygons with three to twelve or more sides can be Dunedin, South Island, New Zealand(latitude 45°55.8'S, observed.
+The size of the columns depends loosely on the were visually ineffective.